LethalCompanyCommunity/ModdingWiki/docs/modding/starting-a-mod.md

 #### Using an IDE (more control)

 Depending on your IDE, this process will look slightly different.
 You'll want to give the solution the name of your soon-to-be mod.
-If given the option to use a template (you may want to google for *"how to use template in `insert your IDE name here, for example "Rider" or "Visual Studio"`"*), use the `BepInEx 5 Plugin Template`.
+If given the option to use a template (you may want to google for *"how to use template in Visual Studio"* or *"how to use template in Rider"*), use the `BepInEx 5 Plugin Template`.

 #### Using the console (simpler)